-At the risk of sounding like a 52-year-old, kids these days are spoilt for choice when it comes to entertainment – and I’m not just talking about the hundreds of game apps they can download into their iPads.
-Back in the day, we mostly made do with playgrounds near our HDBs, but today’s young ‘uns have got it good with options like trampoline parks, a suspended net playground, and VR theme park.
+At the risk of sounding old, kids these days are spoilt for choice when it comes to entertainment – and I’m not just talking about the hundreds of game apps they can download into their iPads.
+Back in the day, we mostly made do with free playgrounds at shopping malls and parks.

 Kiztopia’s play areas

 Kiztopia has 18 themed zones, many of which are centered around 10 original animal characters.
-You’ll find life-sized figures of these cuddly animal friends all around – be sure to snap some photos with them!
+You’ll find life-sized figures of these cuddly animal friends all around that are ready to be posed with for a cute keepsake.

 Ninja obstacle course

 Older and more adventurous children will have a field day scuttling through the Ninja Warrior-style obstacle course.

 It starts off with a bouldering wall, followed by spinning poles and wobbly planks.
 It’s more challenging than it looks and we found ourselves falling over a couple of times – but rest assured that your little one will be well-protected thanks to the soft mats.

 Who knew that indoor playgrounds could get so high-tech?
 At Kiztopia, there are a couple of AR games projected onto walls.
 The gameplay is simple – you’ll need to use your body and props such as basketballs to interact with video elements to score points.

 Of course, no playground is complete without a slide, and there are a whole bunch of ‘em here to whizz down – including a pair of thrilling 2-storey spiral ones.